serras/emacs-haskell-tutorial/tutorial.md

 ### Insertion commands

-`ghc-mod` also helps you in writing your code.
+`ghc-mod` also helps you to write your code.
 At any point, you can press either `Esc Tab` or `M-C-i` (both key combinations are equivalent) in a not-finished name and a list of possible completions will be shown.
 In the new buffer, select a completion and press Enter or click on it to insert it.
-Of course, in case only one possibility is available, it will be automatically inserted.
+Of course, in the case where only one possibility is available, it will be automatically inserted.

 In some cases, the problem is that you have used a name, but haven't included the corresponding module import.
-In many cases, even the compiler hints you which is the line to include. `ghc-mod` integrates into this feedback loop and by running issuing `M-C-m` or `Esc C-m` you can insert automatically the import.
+In many cases, the compiler even gives you a hint as to the line to include. `ghc-mod` integrates into this feedback loop, and by issuing `M-C-m` or `Esc C-m` you can automatically insert the import.
 Note that this augments the functionality in `haskell-mode` by not needing to load the file to make these small fixes.

 In many cases, you can derive the shape of a function or type class instance from the signature or declaration.
 So, it would be nice to have commands which given that information generates some initial skeleton.
 Well, `ghc-mod` includes it!
 As an example, include in your file a new data type and the declaration of a new instance:
 ```haskell